saurabhchalke/stackup/apps/docs/docs/packages/client-sdk/useroperation.md

 1. **First screen**: User selects the parameters of the swap and your application builds an `op`.
 2. **Second screen**: They'll select how to pay the fee.
 Your application then takes `op`, goes to the relevant paymaster, and creates `opWithFee`.
-3. **Third screen**: they'll confirm the transaction.
+3. **Third screen**: They'll confirm the transaction.
 Your application adds the signature to `opWithFee` and sends it to the `client`.

 In this case we can use multiple `builders` with the `setPartial` method in order to set multiple fields from the previous build.